-Many CentOS users were unhappy when Red Hat announced that it was switching CentOS Linux from a fixed Red Hat Enterprise Linux (RHEL) clone to a rolling Linux distribution, which would become the next RHEL secondary distribution.
+When Red Hat announced that it was changing CentOS Linux from a stable Red Hat clone Linux (RHEL) in a rolling Linux distribution, which will become the next minor distribution for RHEL, many CentOS users were unhappy.

 Now, to reassure some of these users, Red Hat presents the free RHEL for small businesses and for customer development teams.

-Instead of CentOS Linux, Red Hat reminds developers that the free RHEL has been around for quite some time through the Red Hat Developer program.
-The terms of the offer, however, restrict the use of the distribution to developers of a machine.
-Red Hat will now extend this program so that the Individual Developer subscription for RHEL can be used in production for up to 16 systems.
+Instead of CentOS Linux, Red Hat reminds developers that free RHEL has been around for some time through the Red Hat Developer Program.
+The terms of the offer, however, limit the use of the distribution to single machine developers.
+Now Red Hat will extend this program so that the Individual Developer subscription for RHEL can be used in par for up to 16 systems.

 Yes, this is a free, self-supporting RHEL offer.
 To get it, you only need to log in to a free Red Hat account to download RHEL and receive the necessary updates.